microsoft/PowerPlatformConnectors/certified-connectors/Seismic for Copilot for Sales/README.md

 [Enrich CRM record details with insights](https://learn.microsoft.com/en-us/microsoft-sales-copilot/extend-record-details)

 ## Obtaining Credentials
-Seismic for Copilot for Sales Connector Uses OAuth 2.0 for authentication.
+Seismic for Copilot for Sales Connector uses OAuth 2.0 for authentication.
 Use your Seismic tenant credentials to create connection.

-## Known Issues and Limitations

 ## Deployment Instructions
 Please use [these instructions](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as custom connector in Microsoft Power Automate and Power Apps.